luongz/iptv-jp/README.md

 The links back : 19/4/23

-Sometimes links reponsed can't play , try play again.
+Sometimes links reponsed can't play , try play again and again until you can watch it :D

 Recommend HW decoder!